 If you are an actively licensed RN or are currently in an AAS/ADN program and want to further your career, the Bachelor in Science in Nursing Completion Program (RN-BSN) may be right for you.
 Our BSN program is online, so you can make your education fit into your schedule.

 Getting your BSN will help you to build on your nursing skills, increase your perspective of current clinical practice beyond the AAS/ADN/diploma level, enhance your leadership abilities, and help you advance in your career.

 *If you apply to the Nursing AAS program, you will be able to dual enroll in the RN-BSN Program here at ACC and start your BSN course work with online classes.

 RN-BSN Admission / Application Process

-The RN-BSN Completion Program (a total of 120 credit hours) offers a flexible 48.5 hour credit program designed for current nursing students who are enrolled in the Nursing AAS program or registered nurses who wish to earn the baccalaureate nursing degree.
+The RN-BSN Completion Program (a total of 120 credit hours) offers a flexible 48.5 hour credit program designed for current nursing students who are enrolled in the Nursing AAS program or registered nurses who wish to earn the Bachelor's of Science in Nursing degree.

 RN-BSN Course Requirements

 - ENG 122* | English Composition II: CO2 | 3 credits